FROM NARENDRA KINI, MD, MHA, President and CEO, Nicklaus Children's Hospital, formerly Miami Children's Hospital

 Approval of this important measure would give rise to a state-of-the art obstetrical unit designed for at-risk neonates similar to what is available at other top children’s hospitals around the country, including Boston Children’s and Children’s Hospital of Philadelphia.
 A collaboration of the family obstetrician, combined with specialized obstetricians /laborists /perinatologists would be on staff, supported by appropriate experienced nursing and care teams.

 Current Florida law does not provide a clear path via the certificate of need process to create a high-risk obstetrical unit.
-The Agency for Health Care Administration has indicated that the only current path would be for Miami Children’s to become an adult hospital, which goes against the hospital’s 64-year mission of providing hope to children and families.
-Similar to legislation passed in 2009 to enable a small population of adults suffering from previously undetected congenital cardiac anomalies to receive care through Miami Children’s Heart Program, Miami Children’s seeks the opportunity to provide a unique population of expectant mothers with a choice.
+The Agency for Health Care Administration has indicated that the only current path would be for Nicklaus Children's to become an adult hospital, which goes against the hospital’s 64-year mission of providing hope to children and families.
+Similar to legislation passed in 2009 to enable a small population of adults suffering from previously undetected congenital cardiac anomalies to receive care through Nicklaus Children's Heart Program, Nicklaus Children's seeks the opportunity to provide a unique population of expectant mothers with a choice.